BrunoBonacci/mulog/README.md

 ```

 However you will NOT be able to see any events until you add a
-publisher which it will take your events and send to a distributed
+publisher which will take your events and send them to a distributed
 logger of your local console (if you are developing).

 You can add as many key-value pairs as you deem useful to express the event in your system